 There are six halls of residence at King's College, as well as seven intercollegiate halls shared by other colleges within the University of London federation.
-Very few of the residences are within walking distance of the academic buildings at King's College.
-You should expect a daily commute to campus of anywhere between 30 minutes to one hour.
+As an urban campus, residence halls are spread throughout the city.
+You can expect a daily commute to campus of anywhere between 30 minutes to 45 minutes – not bad for London!
+Some lucky students are even able to walk to campus in about five minutes, though this is more rare.
 For more information on the accommodation available at King's College, click here

 .
 You can also view a PDF map

 of the residence halls and facilities included at each residence.